mongodb-developer/kotlin-driver-quick-start/Readme.md

 ```

 > In code snippet above, we still have the ability for use hardcoded string.
 This is only done for demo purposes, allowing you to
-> use connection URI directly for ease and this via any online editor, but it is strongly recommended to avoid hardcoding of connection URI.
+> use connection URI directly for ease and run this via any online editor, but it is strongly recommended to avoid hardcoding of connection URI.

 With the `setupConnection` function ready, let's test it and query the database for collection count and name.